 Library policies are not intended as barriers to the use of the collection.
 Rather these policies are in place to facilitate its use by making the collection available to all users without unreasonable delay.
 Most rules are based on common sense and equitable principles and are derived from a commitment to make the library an environment suitable for reading, study, and activities in support of student and faculty research.

 The library is a place of quiet study; all patrons are asked to keep their noise to a minimum.
 It is the responsibility of each student to maintain a quiet environment.
 The student commons is available outside of the library for socializing between classes.

 So that all patrons may benefit from the law library's resources and environment:

-For the protection of the library, its contents, and staff:
+For the protection of the library, its contents, and staff, do not: